Stock market today: Asian shares track Wall Street's retreat

 U.S. stocks have been continuing to set records despite worries about interest rates staying high in part because stocks related to artificial-intelligence technology keep rising.
 Nvidia’s latest blowout profit report helped drive the frenzy even higher.
 After briefly dipping in morning trading, it rose 0.8% Thursday for its most modest gain since its profit report..

-On the winning side of Wall Street was Dick’s Sporting Goods, which jumped 15.9% after topping analysts’ expectations for profit and revenue in the latest quarter.
-The retailer also raised its forecast for profit over the full year.

-Chewy, an online seller of pet supplies, likewise reported stronger profit for the latest quarter than expected, and its stock jumped 27.1%.

-In other dealings, U.S. benchmark crude oil added 11 cents to $79.34 per barrel in electronic trading on the New York Mercantile Exchange.
+In other dealings, U.S. benchmark crude oil shed 29 cents to $78.94 per barrel in electronic trading on the New York Mercantile Exchange.

-Brent crude, the international standard, was up 8 cents at $83.51 per barrel.
+Brent crude, the international standard, declined 35 cents at $83.08 per barrel.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.